horiuchie/react-native-dva-starter-with-builtin-router/README.md

 ## react-native-dva-starter-with-builtin-router

-This example shows way to integrate [dva](https://github.com/dvajs/dva) into react-native app with builtin router of dva.
+This example shows a way to integrate [dva](https://github.com/dvajs/dva) into react-native app with builtin router of dva.
 Since you don't need a router designed for react-native, this approach allows you to code any native app with dva just like web app.

 Try it at https://expo.io/@horiuchie/react-native-dva-starter-with-builtin-router.